 We have fainting goats!!!
 Jason, the world's greatest husband ever, broke down and bought two fainting goats for me for Valentine's day.
 They were not ready to be weaned in time for V-day so we went and picked them up on Saturday.
 Jason insisted they be named Wilhelmina and Josephine.
 I have no idea why but he was unwavering on those two names.
-So they are fondly referred to as "Mina" and "Joe."
+So they are fondly referred to as "Mina" and "Jo."
 My only complaint is neither of us is fully recovered yet from our bout with the flu so I haven't been able to enjoy Mina and Jo as much as I would have liked to.
 Jason and I are still coughing, hacking and sleeping a lot!

 We picked up Mina and Jo on Saturday.
 We had a giant dog crate in the back of the Tahoe that took up most of the cargo area.
 We could have put about 10 goats in there so they had plenty of room for their short trip to the farm.
 I could not believe how quiet they were when we put them in the crate.
 They just looked around and took in their new surroundings.
 I guess I was expecting panic and crashing around trying to escape.

 When we started driving they got a little more nervous and they talked a bit and moved around.
 We were on the interstate and a very noisy semi passed us.
 Then Jason and I heard a very distinct "thunk."
 One fainting goat had just . . . fainted.
 I will admit this made me sad.
+Then we heard thunk number two.

-Jason: One of your fainting goats just fainted
+Jason: Your fainting goats just fainted

 Me: I know, it makes me sad